 Verifiable Credentials (VCs)

 Verifiable credentials (VCs) offer a more secure and tamper-evident means of digital credential presentation than simply converting physical copies into digital copies.
-VCs are cryptographically enabled digital credentials that rely on digital signatures to ensure validity and authenticity.
+VCs rely on digital signatures for ensuring validity and authenticity.
 This means they cannot be forged or faked without proof of tampering, making them highly secure.

-Verifiable credentials and decentralized identifiers are closely tied to blockchain technology, which makes self-sovereign identity (SSI) secure, private, and accessible anywhere and anytime.
+Verifiable credentials and decentralized identifiers closely connects with blockchain technology.
+This makes self-sovereign identity (SSI) secure, private, and accessible anywhere and anytime.
 Blockchain is a decentralized database or ledger shared across a network of computers globally, known as a blockchain network.
-Each computer in the network is called a node, and together they form a continuously active network that records information in a distributed manner.
+Each computer in the network is known as a node, and together they form a continuously active network that records information in a dispersed manner.

 The blockchain system is an excellent example of a distributed ledger technology (DLT) because it is impossible to alter data stored on a blockchain through the backdoor.
 This is due to the blockchain system’s design, which makes it impossible to hack or cheat the system, even with the most powerful supercomputer in the world.
 This is because you would have to hack all the connected nodes of thousands of computers scattered globally, which is practically impossible.

-Information on the blockchain is stored in blocks, with each block containing information about the previous block, known as a “cryptographic hash,” as well as a timestamp and transaction data.
+Information on the blockchain is stored in blocks.
+Each block contains information about the previous block, known as a “cryptographic hash,” as well as a timestamp and transaction data.
 These pieces of information are verified through computing before being added to the existing blocks.
 Adding new blocks to the previous blocks forms a chain of blocks, hence the name “blockchain.”
 The information stored in these blocks is immutable and cannot be backdated, denied, or destroyed.
 Blockchain technology is the foundation for self-sovereign identity (SSI), making it the best development for identity management.

 The Benefits of Self-Sovereign Identity (SSI)